 Because citicoline is a precursor to both choline and dopamine, it also gives you the right boost you need to improve your mood.
 This dopaminergic activity becomes apparent as increased energy, productivity, motivation, and focus.

 Another way citicoline benefits the brain is by providing it with a constant source of energy.
 The brain needs a consistent supply of energy but is unable to store it.
 In this case, since the use is consistent, so should the supply be.
 Thus, you can enjoy better brain function.

 L-Theanine is an amino acid sourced from tea leaves in small amounts.
 It has been studied to promote relaxation and a sense of calm without causing drowsiness.
 So, how does this fit into the motivation equation?
-There are a few different ways to go about it.

 Any change in the balance of these chemicals can cause a person’s mood or stress levels to change as well.

 Alongside regulating chemical imbalances, L-theanine improves a person’s cognitive performance.
 It does so by being absorbed in the small intestine from where it gets absorbed into the bloodstream.
 Once in the bloodstream, it can then cross the blood-brain barrier and enter the brain to exert its nootropic effects.